igoramadas/imgrecog/README.md

 Each scanning result has the following schema:

 - file - the full path to the scanned image file
-- details - fize size and relevant EXIF data
+- size - fize size in bytes
 - tags - map of tags and scores for the scanned image
 - error - list of errors (field will be ommited if no errors occurred)